basuhoward/krigsvold.org/research-response.md

   diminishing sea ice are altering food webs and affecting species such as krill, a keystone organism in the Antarctic ecosystem.

-- **Atmospheric and Oceanic Interactions**: Antarctica’s atmosphere holds records of past climate in its ice cores, which trap bubbles of ancient air.
+- **Atmospheric and Oceanic Interactions**: Antarctica's atmosphere holds records of past climate in its ice cores, which trap bubbles of ancient air.
   These records allow scientists to study how greenhouse gases have changed over millennia.
 Additionally, research on ocean currents, such as the